SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/additional-reg-questions.md

 ---

 ## Registrant Additional Questions
-Standard questions are predefined questions that can be enabled to show during the registration process.
+Standard questions allow for asking up to 5 additional questions during the registration process.
+Use cases might be to ask for a T-Shirt size or about dietary restrictions.
 These fields have specific preconfigured field types (e.g. text, picklist, etc.).
-The standard questions are configured on the Summit Events event pages.
+The standard questions are configured on the Summit Events event pages and appear below standard questions on the registration form.
 You can select which ones you want to display, if the field should be required, you can even change the label of the question.
 These may be all that is needed for most of your events.
 If you have more advanced needs, Summit Events also provides the ability to create your own [custom questions](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/advanced-features/custom-questions/).

-The “Additional Configuration” section can be used to define up to 5 additional questions for appearance on your registration page.
-For each question, you select the type of question from a predefined list of options.

-Choosing a Type from the “Add Info Question Type” field, enables the field to display on the registration form.
-The “Add Info Question Text” is used to control the label/text that displays with the question.
-If the Type of the question chosen is picklist, the “Add Info Question Pick List” is used to specify the values to present as choices.
-Additional Questions appear below standard questions on the registration form.

 # Create an Additional Question

 1. From the Summit Event record, navigate to the Add’l Configuration & Options section.
 2. In the Additional Question 1 section, select the appropriate Type from the list of options in ”Add Info Question Type 1” field.
+Selecting a "Question Type" automatically enables the field for display on the registration form.
 The available type options are:

 | Option    | Behavior |